syslogic/cloudbuild-android/README.md

 # Variable Substitutions

-Meanwhile one can install packages with the `sdkmanager`, when passing variables.
+Meanwhile one can install packages with the `sdkmanager`, when passing variables.<br/>
 At the moment these are statically set in `cloudbuild.yaml`, but the code is there.

  - `_ANDROID_NDK_VERSION` ~ `21.1.6352462`